-At December 31, 2023, we had total assets of approximately \$10.8 billion, of which \$9.0 billion, or 84%, represented residential whole loans.
-Our residential whole loans include primarily: (i) loans to finance (or refinance) one-to-four family residential properties that are not considered to meet the definition of a "Qualified Mortgage" in accordance with guidelines adopted by the Consumer Financial Protection Bureau (or Non-QM loans), (ii) short-term business purpose loans collateralized by residential and multi-family properties made to non-occupant borrowers that intend to rehabilitate and refinance or sell the properties (or Transitional loans), (iii) business purpose loans to finance (or non-owner occupied one-to-four family residential properties that are rented to one or more tenants (or Single-family rental loans), (iv) loans on investor properties that conform to the standards for purchase by a federally chartered corporation, such as the Federal National Mortgage Association ("Frannie Mae") or the Federal Home Loan Mortgage Corporation ("Freddie Mae") (or Agency eligible investor loans), (v) previously originated loans secured by residential real estate that is generally owner occupied (or Seasoned performing loans) and (vi) loans on which a borrower was previously delinquent but has resumed repaying (or RPLs) and loans on which the borrower continues to be more than 60 days delinquent with respect to payment (non-performing loans or NPLs).
-In addition, at December 31, 2023, we had approximately \$746.1 million in investments in securities, including Agency MBS, Term notes backed by MSR collateral, CRT securities and Non-Agency MBS.
-Our remaining investment-related assets, which represent approximately 3% of our total assets at December 31, 2023, were primarily comprised of REO, capital contributions made to loan origination partners, other interest-earning assets, and loan-related receivables.
+At December 31, 2024, we had total assets of approximately \$11.4 billion, of which \$8.8 billion, or 77%, represented residential whole loans.
+Our residential whole loans include primarily: (i) loans to finance (or refinance) one-to-four family residential properties that are not considered to meet the definition of a "Qualified Mortgage" in accordance with guidelines adopted by the Consumer Financial Protection Bureau ("Non-QM loans"), (ii) short-term business purpose loans collateralized by residential properties made to non-occupant borrowers that generally intend to rehabilitate or construct residential housing and then refinance or sell the properties ("Single-family transitional loans"), (iii) short-term business purpose loans collateralized by multifamily properties, typically with a loan balance below \$10 million, made to non-occupant borrowers that generally intend to rehabilitate or stabilize and then refinance or sell the properties ("Multifamily transitional loans") (collectively, with Single-family transitional loans, "Transitional loans," also sometimes referred to as "Rehabilitation loans" or "Fix and Flip loans"), (iv) business purpose loans to finance (or refinance) non-owner occupied one-to-four family residential properties that are rented to one or more tenants ("Single-family rental loans" and, collectively with Transitional loans, "Business purpose loans"), (v) loans primarily secured by residential real estate that were generally either non-performing or re-performing at acquisition ("Legacy RPL/NPL") and (vi) loans on investor properties that conform to the standards for purchase by a federally chartered corporation, such as the Federal National Mortgage Association ("Fannie Mae") or the Federal Home Loan Mortgage Corporation ("Feddie Mac") ("Agency eligible investor loans," which are included in "Other loans").
+In addition, at December 31, 2024, we had approximately \$1.5 billion or 13% of total assets invested in investments in securities, including Agency MBS, Term notes backed by MSR c